refinedev/refine/.changeset/pink-donuts-unite.md

 ## Redesigned code viewer components

 Updated the code viewers components and the bottom buttons and unified the design.
 The code viewers now use the same components.

+## Sortable actions in Material UI list inferencer

+Fixed the actions column in the Material UI list inferencer to be sortable.